Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Model Setup

 wherein we let $U'_X$ and $U''_{XX}$ denote respectively the first and second derivatives of $U$ in the $X_T$-direction.
 In particular, we postulate $U'_X>0$ and $U''_{XX}<0$.
 Additionally,

 outlines for any $y\in\RR_+$ the reasonable asymptotic elasticity condition in \citet{kramkov1999asymptotic}.
-We impose this condition to hold in order to i.a. assure existence of optimal solutions, feasibility of duality modes and finiteness of expectations.
+We impose this condition to hold in order to ensure existence of optimal solutions, feasibility of duality modes and finiteness of expectations.

 The inverse of $U'_{X}$ in the $X_T$-direction tallies with $I:\RR_+\times\RR_+\rightarrow\RR$ such that $U'_X\left(I\left(x,y\right),y\right)=x$ for all $y\in\RR_+$.
 We mandate that $I$ and $U'$ are piecewise continuously differentiable, $I,U'\in\mathcal{PC}\left(\RR_+;\RR\right)$, in both directions of $X_T$ and $\Pi_T$.\footnote{This description is in the mould of \cite{detemple1991asset}, whose generality we enlarge by relying on \citet{lakner2006portfolio} to retain that $I\left(F,G\right)\in\DD^{1,2}$ for $F,G\in\DD^{1,2}$, $I\in\mathcal{PC}\left(\RR_+;\RR\right)$.} Then, define